inveniosoftware/docs-invenio-rdm/docs/customize/look-and-feel/menus.md

       ...  # could .register more submenus here (or do so in another package)
   ```
-3. have the endpoint `invenio_base.finalize_app` point at your function
+3. Register your function with the `invenio_base.finalize_app` entrypoint.
   This will make your function be called at the app-finalization build-step.
-  For example, when using setuptools' `setup.cfg` with your python-package, add:
+  For example, when using setuptools' `setup.cfg` with your python package, add:
   ```ini
   # setup.cfg